 Diagrams become much less linear when you introduce feedback loops.
 A balancing loop occurs when feedback reduces the impact of a change.
 For example, increased training and development leads to increased performance, as well as an uptick in attrition because some employees with new skills leave for a greener pastures.
 A reinforcing loop shows where feedback increases the impact of a change: Greater investment in a restaurant’s service raises customer satisfaction, which increases the quality of customer reviews.
 Finally, the impact of external factors, such as a competitor agency, is shown by an arrow pointing to the part of the systems diagram affected by that factor.

 Below is a sample diagram from MindTools.
 This image gives you an idea of what you could accomplish if you were to map your own nonprofit agency’s systems.
 Certainly systems diagramming can be a complicated endeavor, and Brighter Strategies is here to guide you through this process.
 We work with dozens of nonprofit agencies to put the power of data back in your hands.
-Please contact us [link to contact info] to take the first step toward effective systems thinking in your organization.
+Please contact us to take the first step toward effective systems thinking in your organization.

 Diagram A: Sample Systems Model